 Vanderbilt began her career in 1988 as a staff nurse at Massachusetts General Hospital on a medical telemetry unit.
 She also spent time as a traveling nurse, working in academic and community hospital settings across the country, and in the medical and coronary intensive care units at Mt.
 Sinai Medical Center in Cleveland, Ohio.
 For five years, Vanderbilt was a staff educator and nurse practitioner in long-term care at Montefiore in Beachwood, Ohio, where she found her passion for elderly adult care.
-Vanderbilt has a special interest in dementia and delirium, serving as the principal investigator on a research student screening delirium prior to orthopedic surgery.
+Vanderbilt has a special interest in dementia and delirium.

 - MSN, Kent State University, Kent, Ohio, 1997